 2. Beyond Study Skills: Why teaching metacognitive strategies transforms struggling learners into confident students who monitor and adjust their own progress

-3. The Motivation Paradox: Learn why external rewards backfire and how fostering intrinsic motivation creates the self-regulated learners every classroom needs
+3. The Motivation Paradox: Learn why external rewards backfire and how developing intrinsic motivation creates the self-regulated learners every classroom needs

 4. Your Feedback Revolution: The research-backed shift from marking performance to coaching learning strategies that dramatically improves student self-regulation and achievement

 For instance, a student employing metacognitive strategies might plan their study schedule ahead of a major exam, monitor their understanding of the material as they study, and adjust their strategies if they find their comprehension lacking.
+This approach is particularly powerful in subjects like mathematics, where metacognitive strategies in mathematicshelp students recognise problem-solving patterns and self-cor rect their thinking processes.
 This active engagement in the learning task promotes a positive emotion towards learning, which in turn, enhances learning outcomes.

 How Does Goal Setting Improve Student Self-Regulation?